-Circular Fashion: The materials we use to make our masks come from unused materials from our kimono collection.
+Circular Fashion: The materials we use to make our masks come from unused materials from our cover-up collection.
 Rather than discarding the unused material, we are repurposing the rayon to give it new life!

 How It All Came to Be… (a little behind the scenes of our process)